Teaching children about money isn’t easy, and won’t happen overnight. Here are some bad financial behaviors and habits to avoid teaching your kids.

 Possibly one of the largest financial mistakes that future parents make is to underestimate the cost of a baby.
 Here’s what to expect.

 An estimated 13.4% of adult children ages 24 to 35 are living at home with their parents.
 When should parents stop paying for their grown children’s expenses?

 Sometimes parents get so wrapped up in caring for their children that they forget to care for themselves, and for their financial health.

-For the past ten years in a row, Gallup polls have shown that Americans spend over $600 each on Christmas presents every year, and studies have shown that it takes months for most families to recover from the holidays after financing most of their spending with credit cards.
-Unfortunately, our overspending has been filtered down […]
+For the past ten years in a row, Gallup polls have shown that Americans spend over $600 each on Christmas presents every year.
+Studies have shown that it takes months for most families to recover from the holidays after financing most of their spending with credit cards.
+Unfortunately, our overspending has been filtered down to […]

 One way for your children to avoid financial hard times when they get older is for them to learn about saving and investing strategies when they’re teenagers.
 Websites are more likely to hold their attention than a chat on the couch.
 Let’s take a look at a couple of informative websites that can help you […]

 My son just turned 5 years old in July.
 He is a tall for his age, loves soccer and can’t wait for September to start school.
 While he is growing up (he doesn’t want to be called a kid anymore but a boy!), I am doing my best to transmit to him as much financial […]

 Our little baby boy Carter John Anderson was born yesterday evening at 8:33 pm, weighing in at 8 pounds even, 21 inches in length.
 It was a bit of a tough delivery, with the cord wrapped around his neck twice, and then getting his shoulder stuck on the way out, but in the end he […]